 Brian Laundrie now missing as search continues for fiancée Gabby Petito

-The man who has been identified as a person of interest in the disappearance of his fiancée, 22-year-old Gabby Petito, is now missing, according to his family attorney.
+The man who has been identified as a person of interest in the disappearance of his fiancée, 22-year-old Gabrielle Petito, is now missing, according to his family attorney.

 Dozens of protesters crowded the front of Brian Laundrie’s home Friday, asking for answers regarding Petito's disappearance.

+Petito has not been heard from since she spoke to her mother on Aug.
+25 after a trip with Laundrie, across the western United States.

-Laundrie has refused to cooperate with authorities since returning home without Petito on Sept.
-1.
+Laundrie has refused to cooperate with authorities since returning to his home in North Port without Petito on Sept.
+1, prompting her family to report her missing on Sept.
+11.

 Shortly into the protest, North Port Police with the FBI went into the Laundrie home at the request of Brian Laundrie’s parents, who had still never previously spoken with law enforcement.